ChangmoSung/karaokeApp/README.md

 }
 ```

 Sweet!
-This application is looking super cool.
-It's just about ready to be brought on your next night out with the Kool Karaokers, however, we should add in one final feature to tie it all together.
+This application is looking super neato burrito.
+It's just about ready to be brought to your next night out with the Kool Karaokers.
+However, we should add in one final feature to tie it all together.
 We'll add in the ability to randomize the song each time the curtain opens.

+## Phase 7: Generating a new song for each curtain open

 We'll go back into the `init` method to write some logic that tracks our clicks on the page.
 For every even number of clicks, this means that our curtain is opening, and that a new song should be generated, and should replace whatever is currently on the screen.